NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 I arranged a “deal” to go to Agha Kan Mausoleum and then to Aswan for 150 EP in a tiny speedboat (there are no public boats in this area).
 He rolled a big spliff and shared it and then charged me 50 EP for that.
 The two guys were sort of dodgy and I felt lucky to have safely made it and not get robbed.

+Agha Kan Mausoleum.
 On the top of a hill, this is an impressive pink granite building with a large dome.
 Unfortunately, it was closed.
 You can only buy tickets in London!!

 Aswan High Dam.
 Built between 1960-71 by 35,000 workers and displacing 40,000 Nubians.
-It is 3.6 km long, 111 m high, 182 m above sea level and produces 12 billion KWH of electricity.
-Lake Nasser is 510 km long, one third in Sudan.
+It is 3.6 km long, 111 m high, 182 m above sea level and produces 12 billion kWh of electricity.
+Lake Nasser is 510 km long, one-third in Sudan.

 105 temples were moved – Abu Simble 210 m inland and 55 m higher.